Theragatha - The Verses of the Senior Monks

 I await my time,

-Aware and mindful.
+aware and mindful.

-Usabha
+Usabha (2nd)

-197I arranged a robe on my shoulder,
+197Arranging a robe over my shoulder,

-The colour of young mango sprouts;
+the color of young mango sprouts,

-Then I entered the village for alms,
+I entered the village for alms

-While sitting on an elephant’s neck!
+sitting on an elephant’s neck!

 198But when I dismounted from the elephant,

-I realized the end of defilements.
+and attained the ending of defilements.

 Kappaṭakura

-199This fellow, "Rag-rice", he sure is a rag.
+199This fellow, "Rag-rice", he sure is a rag!

 200Don’t nod off, Rag —